Arau/hugo-docs-playground/content/v1/docs/operations/firstpvc.md

     provisioner: storageos # Provisioner when using CSI
     ```

     The above StorageClass has the `storageos.com/replicas` label set.
-This label tells
+This
-    StorageOS to create a replica for the volume that is created.
-For the sake
+    label tells StorageOS to create a volume with a replica.
+Adding StorageOS
-    of keeping this example simple the unreplicated volume will be used.
+    feature labels to the StorageClass ensures all volumes created with the
+    StorageClass have the same labels.
+For simplicities sake this example will
+    use unreplicated volumes.

     ```yaml
     apiVersion: v1